clyze/build-tools/gradle-plugin/README.md

 * Map<String, Object> _options_: the Doop options to use (empty for R8).

-* boolean _cachePost_: cache the data before posting the analysis to the server, so that it can be later replayed.
+* String _cachePostDir_: path to write the data before posting the analysis to the server, so that it can be later replayed.

 * String _convertUTF8Dir_: a directory of sources that must be converted to UTF-8.
 This parameter is supported for plain Java code.